isomerpages/govtech-stp/_rgl/00a-Requirements-and-process.md

 ### 1. Eligibility

 Either a Company or Government Agency in Singapore can sponsor/apply for a SafeTravel Pass under the Reciprocal Green Lane (i.e. SafeTravel Pass-RGL) on behalf of a prospective traveller, who is:
-- holding a valid passport holder of any nationality/citizenship;
+- Holding a valid passport holder of any nationality/citizenship;
 - A resident of the RGL partner country/region;
 - Seeking to make a single-entry, short-term essential travel; and
 - Travelling for business or official purposes between Singapore and country/region of departure.